5 Archaeological Discoveries That Confirmed the Bible in 2025

 Structure and Operation

-Connection with Religious Worship
+Connection to Religious Worship

 Cult object discovered at the site